 Complete a study or project abroad that will allow them to experience other cultures and societies in an authentic way while making new connections and establishing relationships.
 Students will submit a proposal to the Global Studies Committee for any international travel experience that aligns with the goals of the program.
 Once approved, the student will be assigned a specific project with a presentation component.
 This option does not garner college credit, but is another way to fulfill the travel requirement of the program.

-For more information about Darlington School’s Global Studies Program, please contact Eric Braun.
+For more information about Darlington School’s Global Studies Program, please contact Crystal Cleveland.